 A law degree, typically in the form of a bachelor’s degree, 3 additional years of law school OR a doctoral degree or professional degree, AND passing a state’s written bar exam are required to become a lawyer.
 The average annual pay for lawyers was around $114,000 reported by the US Bureau of Labor Statistics in 2012.
 But, having said that, location and your area of expertise can greatly increase that number.

 Sounds fancy and important, doesn’t it?
 Well, it is!
 As natural gas and new oil production sites open across the U.S., the demand for petroleum engineers is on the rise.
-As a matter of fact, the 10 year projected job growth rate is a whooping 26% through the year 2022!
+As a matter of fact, the 10-year projected job growth rate is a whopping 26% through the year 2022!

 What does a petroleum engineer do, day in day out?
 They design and create methods for extracting oil and gas from deposits that are below the earth’s surface and they also find new ways of doing the same from older wells.
 For the most part, they work in offices or research labs, but also spend time at drilling sites.
 Pack your bags!
 You may be sent to a drilling site for a long period of time to do research on a particular drilling site.